 Of the current research, study author, Dr. Pashtun Shahim notes, “Currently, there is no validated biomarker that can reliably detect the subtle signs of brain injury months to years after a traumatic brain injury.
 Our study shows that the amount of serum NfL was higher even at five years after a single traumatic brain injury, while the other proteins we measured in this study, although, detectable in blood, were not high enough to distinguish patients from controls.”

 After a TBI, the NF-L breaks off and accumulates in the blood and in cerebrospinal fluid.
 Researchers looked at data from two study groups to assess the reliability of NF-L as a biomarker for brain injury.
 One group was a Swedish hockey club, while the other group consisted of patients with brain injuries from a clinic in Maryland.

 Glimmers of Light Amidst Tragedy

 The research on an NF-L blood test found that it tracks with NF-L in spinal fluid, can identify mild, moderate, and severe brain injury, and is useful for helping determine when an athlete—or non-athlete—could return to sports or their usual activities.

 While we have treatments that can reverse TBI, hopefully soon we will have tools to help us diagnose TBI accurately and less invasively.

 Knowledgeable injury attorneys help you after serious medical injury

-Recognized for excellent legal service, the law firm of Schochor and Staton, P.A. delivers aggressive representation if a loved one is injured due to medical malpractice.
+Recognized for excellent legal service, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive representation if a loved one is injured due to medical malpractice.
 Serving clients nationwide from offices in Baltimore, Maryland, and Washington, DC, we offer a free consultation.
 Contact us or call 410-234-1000 today.